 As governments learn from the Covid-19 experience, it will shift investment in favour of smart cities as it would be critical to have them in order better manage the pandemic event.
 Today also, many key players benefiting from this shift in gears would be smart governments, focused companies such as Cisco, Microsoft and Siemens as well as digital city startups across Europe and the US.

-It is straight forward to predict that the Covid-19 is going to be an accelerant for remote working as well as online education.
-It is likely that this shift will impact efficiency, productivity and mental health of workers throughout the globe and businesses need to prepare for it.
+It is straightforward to predict that the Covid-19 is going to be an accelerant for remote working as well as online education.
+This shift will likely impact the efficiency, productivity and mental health of workers throughout the globe and businesses need to prepare for it.

-Though trend of wearables has been growing in popularity over the past 5 years, driven mainly by Fitbit and Apple, there are some limitation in their features.
+Though the trend of wearables has been growing in popularity over the past 5 years, driven mainly by Fitbit and Apple, there is some limitation in their features.
 However, new features are emerging as sensor technology continues to advance.
 The pandemic will potentially change this space forever.

 Today neither the Apple Watch nor the Fitbit measure body temperature.
 However, there is a bigger opportunity, outside of wearables will be the in-home diagnostics market.
 There will be a bigger shift towards virtual doctor appointments as a result of this.

 However, virtual doctor appointments don’t completely replace the need for in-person visits when patients need to take the standard flu test, strep test, or have their vitals read.
 But surely there will be more research in this field which provides many remedies in house only.
 The amount of new investment and focus on this space will accelerate the progress.

 Before the coronavirus crisis, though there was a good demand for online shopping surprisingly there was a tiny demand for grocery e-commerce.
 According to sources, only 4% of Americans ordered groceries online before this crisis but in India, this demand is even lesser.
 But since stay-in-place orders went into effect, shoppers are shifting their grocery shopping online.